 If you own a timeshare at a ‘sought after’ resort there might be some resale interest.
 But the value of your unit will vary depending on what time of year it is, the size of your unit and the annual maintenance fees.
 The reality is though, that you will never get back what you paid for your timeshare.
 Timeshares are not investments and despite what a sales agent may of told you, highly unlikely to gain value.
 In fact, many people reselling will recoup less than 30% of what they originally paid.
 If you do find a buyer, you almost certainly won’t receive back as much as you paid.

 Timeshare resale is a buyer’s market as supply far outweighs demand and this depresses prices.
-A perfect example of this is the amount of timeshares advertised on Ebay.
+A perfect example of this is the amount of timeshares publicised on Ebay.
 People are so desperate to be rid of them, they are being advertised for as little as a penny.

 In the unlikely event, you do manage to sell your timeshare, you will be asked by the resort to pay a transfer of ownership fee.
 And while some resorts can ask for a reasonable amount, some resorts have been known to ask for ridiculous amounts of money.